 Although the causes of learning disorders are not fully understood, they include abnormalities in the basic processes involved in understanding or in using spoken or written language or numerical and spatial reasoning.

 Although the number of children with learning disorders is unknown, about 5% of the school-age population in the United States receives special educational services for learning disorders.
 Boys with learning disorders may outnumber girls five to one, although girls are often not recognized or diagnosed as having learning disorders.

-Many children with behavioral problems do poorly in school and are tested by educational psychologists for learning disorders.
+Many children, particularly those with behavioral problems, do poorly in school and are tested by educational psychologists for learning disorders.
 However, some children with certain types of learning disorders hide their deficits well, avoiding diagnosis, and therefore treatment, for a long time.